solana-foundation/developer-content/content/courses/native-onchain-development/hello-world-program.md

 - **Packages**: A collection of crates along with a manifest file that specifies metadata and dependencies between packages.

-Throughout this lesson, we’ll focus on using crates and modules.
+Throughout this lesson, we'll focus on using crates and modules.

 #### Paths and Scope